probablytukars/QueueExecutor/README.md

 - Set priority of when the queue evaluates (by default it's last)

 ## Documentation

+In the below code `...` within a function definition represents code within a function.

 - `queueExecutor.eval()`: Starts evaluation of the queue.

 - `queueExecutor.stop()`: Stops evaluation of the queue.